ColinKennedy/USD-Cookbook/concepts/bound_material_test/README.md

 ## Quick Explanation
-The USD documentation is a bit old, when it comes to the new USD Collections API.
-This section is has one purpose - provide an up-to-date way of working with material bindings.
+The USD documentation is a few issues when it comes to the new USD Collections API.
+It's partly out of date and also is missing key information to be useful.
+This section is has one purpose - provide an up-to-date reference for discovering material bindings.

 Note:
     In the future, new information / reference material may be found that